2020 Democratic National Convention: Programming

 The official theme of the convention was "Uniting America".
 The Wisconsin Center was used for the convention's broadcast and production, acting as the control room and "hub" of the convention production.
 The convention's programming was a mix of pre-recorded segments and live broadcasts from sites across the United States.
 The convention organizers established a custom video control room in the exhibit hall on the third floor of the Wisconsin Center, designed to handle hundreds of feeds from across the country, in order to accommodate the remote speeches.
 Supplementary control rooms existed in other locations, such as in Delaware.
 Producer Glenn Weiss oversaw the production from a temporary control studio created for him at his personal residence.
+Also acting as producer was Ricky Kirshner.

 Speakers appeared from various "satellite locations", including key studios in Los Angeles, New York City, and at the Chase Center on the Riverfront in Wilmington, Delaware.
-The broadcasts were hosted from Los Angeles.
-All of the speeches were held behind closed doors with no audience.
+The broadcasts were emceed by their nightly hosts from the studio in Los Angeles.
+All of the speeches were held behind closed doors with no in-person audience.

 A stage was set up in a conference room on the second floor of the Wisconsin Center.
 The stage at the Wisconsin Center saw limited use, with a number of participants from Wisconsin using it as the venue for their participation in the convention.
 Convention secretary Jason Rae also directed the roll call from the Wisconsin Center stage.
 The roll call featured votes being presented from locations in each state or territory, with some of the votes presented by special guests emphasizing Biden's history and platform; Bob Casey Jr. appeared from Biden's childhood home in Scranton, Pennsylvania, LGBT rights activists Judy and Dennis Shepard presented Wyoming's votes, and gun control advocate Fred Guttenberg (whose daughter was killed in the Stoneman Douglas High School shooting) presented Florida's votes.